nh-server/switch-guide/docs/user_guide/getting_started.md

 - If your serial number is listed as "patched", there is nothing you can do at this time.
 - If your system is patched, it is highly advised to keep it on 4.1.0 or lower, if possible, as there may be a vulnerability for these versions in the far future.

+!!! tip "Notice"
+    If you are unsure on if your serial is patched, you can test your console yourself following the instructions [here.](/extras/rcmtest/)

+&nbsp;

 The following information is based on [this GBATemp thread](https://gbatemp.net/threads/switch-informations-by-serial-number-read-the-first-post-before-asking-questions.481215/).